thanusiv/Climby-Climb/README.md

 ## Acknowledgements

-- Thanks to Platformer Art (more enemies and animations) by Kenney Vleugels (www.kenney.nl) for allowing me to use his sprites/images
+- Thanks to Platformer Art by Kenney Vleugels (www.kenney.nl) for allowing me to use his sprites/images